SaturnTsen/NSGA-II/README.md

 This project is part of the coursework for **Yiming CHEN** and **Linh Vu Tu** at **Ecole Polytechnique**, 2A P2, **CSC_42021_EP - Conception et analyse d'algorithmes (2024-2025)**.
 For more details, visit the [course page](https://moodle.polytechnique.fr/course/view.php?id=19281).

+## **A one-click ready-to-use environment**

+Open this project with VS Code and reopen it using Dev Container Extension.
+The container as well as the entire toolchain (debug tools, compilers, linters, etc.) will be built automatically and you can start coding and running the project right away.

+Note: The container is not equipped with python, so you need to run `analyze_results.py` and `plot_results.py` on your local machine.

 ## **Table of Contents**
 1. [Project Overview](#project-overview)
 2. [Features](#features)